All guides

 At its core, the Jobs-to-be-Done (JTBD) Framework postulates that people "hire" products or services to accomplish specific tasks or "jobs."
 By focusing on these jobs, businesses can better comprehend what customers are trying to achieve and, more importantly, why.

-Don Norman, a leader in the field of HCI and one of the founders of Nielsen Norman Group, mentions the concept of Root Cause Analysis in his book The Design of Everyday Things.
-Root cause analysis essentially involves recognizing the true goals behind a user’s superficial or intermediate goals.
-He also suggests emotion as an important factor for how users assign value to a product.
+Don Norman, a pioneer in Human-Computer Interaction (HCI) and co-founder of the Nielsen Norman Group, introduces the concept of Root Cause Analysis in The Design of Everyday Things.
+This approach emphasizes identifying the underlying motivations behind a user’s immediate or surface-level goals.
+Norman also highlights the role of emotion in how users perceive and assign value to a product.

 “People don’t want to buy a quarter-inch drill.
 They want a quarter-inch hole!”